tbilloud/GateContrib/imaging/ComptonCamera_CCMod_paper/readme.md

 ## Output

 By default two .root output files are created one for singles and another one for  sequence coincidences.
-There are three folders namely ideal, adder and clustering with reference output data.
-These files were generated using v9.0 (tag),  6781 value for the seed and a simulation time of 100 s.
+There is a folder with reference output data.
+These files were generated using v9.2 (tag).

 ## Tools: Analysis (python script)